PoulinV/AxiCLASS/README.md

 It is still consider "work in progress" so, our apologies if it is not as user-friendly and bug-free as we'd like.

+-------------------updates------------------------

+2022-02-28

+* Improving readability of the folder.

+-- Moved scripts in python_scripts folder.
+Most of the scripts are old and deprecated, need to be removed / updated.
+-- Created a folder with MP param files / covmat / bestfit / conf file.

+* Updated the log10_fraction_axion_ac parameter to fraction_axion_ac to ease the compatibility with montepython, which perform searches on "fraction_axion_ac".

+-- updated the .ini file
+-- added an ini file based on SPT+ACT+PlanckTT650TEEE run

+* to do: create a notebook / scripts.

 --------known issues with compilation-------------